Little but uncertainty in Indonesian city hit by disasters | New Country 923

 Hoax warnings have proliferated since the magnitude 7.5 quake and tsunami Friday, and the national disaster agency has asked people to only rely on credible sources of information.

 The official toll has surpassed 1,400 deaths with thousands more injured and more than 70,000 residents displaced from their homes.
-National disaster agency spokesman Sutopo Purwo Nugroho said the number of dead would increase, but that rescue crews had reached all affected areas, after being slowed initially by broken, impassable roads and other damage.
+The number of dead is expected to soar as rescue crews comb through affected areas after being slowed initially by broken, impassable roads and other damage.

-Zulfikri, one of hundreds queuing Thursday night at a Palu gas station with numerous paramilitary police on guard, said he joins the queue at 8 a.m. every morning and waits hours, hoping fresh supplies of gasoline will arrive.
+The national disaster agency said a South Korean tourist remained missing.
+It said the health ministry has identified air transportation, water treatment, generators and shelter or tents as key priorities.

-“It is really annoying because it’s a long time.
-But like it or not we just have to wait for it because we need the gasoline for our motorcycle and also for the generator.
-We need electricity” said Zulfikri, who uses one name.
+International help is pouring in, with Singapore, South Korea, Britain and Japan to send military transport aircraft.
+Multinational companies such as Google and Apple have also pledged monetary assistance, in addition to $15 million from the U.N. and millions more from other countries.

 The Sulawesi coastline spreading out from Palu is a surreal landscape of debris, beached boats, overturned cars and the foundations of obliterated houses.
 Wrecked homes still standing were spray painted with appeals for aid.
 The wall of one dwelling was scrawled with the message: “Help us Mr. President.”